yasirerkam/Win10_BrightnessSlider/README.md

 # Win10_BrightnessSlider
+this app puts a Monitor Brightness icon to on Taskbar Tray.
+So you can access it with 1 click.
+**tested** on win10 build 10240 x64.
-this is Windows 10 MONİTOR Brightness Slider . tested on win10 build 10240 x64.
+**tags:** Windows 10 MONITOR Brightness Slider Icon on Taskbar Tray

 ### Download Here

 [Click Here To Download](https://github.com/blackholeearth/Win10_BrightnessSlider/blob/master/Win10_BrightnessSlider/bin/Debug/Win10_BrightnessSlider.exe?raw=true)

 ### Features

 * Volume like Slider to Change Monitor Brightness